10 Swedish sports stars

 Measuring 190 centimetres, Isak combines technical brilliance with speed and a ruthless finishing touch – qualities that have led to inevitable comparisons to another Swede, namely Zlatan Ibrahimovic.

-We can’t predict how his career will fare next to Ibrahimovic’s, but the future sure looks bright for this 22-year-old.
+We can’t predict how his career will fare next to Ibrahimovic’s, but the future sure looks bright for this 23-year-old.
+In 2022, he joined Newcastle United in the Premier League.

 2. Anna Nordqvist